Count Formula in Excel

-There no problem here, because Excel COUNT formula will treat the numerical values with text values as text values only not as numerical values.
+There no problem here because the Excel COUNT formula will treat the numerical values with text values as text values only, not as numerical values.

 Now, look at the A7 cell.

-It has the value of zero but formatted, that is why it is showing “-“as the result.
+It has the value of zero but formatted, that is why it is showing “-“as a result.
 So COUNT function treats zero also as the numerical value.

 Shortcut to Count Numerical Values

-Excel has abundant of useful tools.
-As we said in order to count numerical values we need to use COUNT function.
+Excel has an abundance of useful tools.
+As we said, in order to count numerical values, we need to use the COUNT function.

-We can actually without using COUNT function we can count all the numerical values in the range just like the below image.
+We can actually, without using the COUNT function, we can count all the numerical values in the range, just like the below image.